polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     **Potential Answer:**

-    The SQL Database containing the customer information will be hosted in Azure Stack Hub in the FT datacenter.
-This will require the SQL resource provider to be running on Azure Stack Hub.
-The data will never reside in the Azure Global Cloud.
+    The SQL Server database containing the customer information will be hosted in each of the Azure Stack Hub regions in the FT datacenters.
+The data will not traverse or be stored in the Global Azure cloud.

 1. Contoso will have a very limited staff to manage the US based operations, so minimizing patching of systems and day-to-day management is very important.

     **Potential Answer:**

-    All of the services that are used for this application in both Azure Global and Azure Stack Hub leverage PaaS services.
-As a result, there is very limited need for management of the platforms beyond the application.
+    Majority of the services that form the proposed solution in both Global Azure cloud and Azure Stack Hub are implemented as PaaS services.
+As a result, the need for management of the underlying infrastructure and the operating system is is very limited.
+To manage operating system updates on virtual machines hosting SQL Server instances, Contoso can leverage Azure Automation Update Management.
+Update Management is available for Windows and Linux servers running in Azure, in on-premises environments, and in datacenters of 3rd party hosting providers.
+This will allow Contoso IT teams to easily identify available updates, assess the update status on all of their servers, and automate the update deployment process.

 1. Having to manage multiple environments is bound to increase administrative overhead.
 Is there really a consistent approch we can use in hybrid scenarios?

+    **Potential Answer:**

+    In order toe provide consistent management experience across Windows and Linux servers in the hybrid environment regardless of their location, Contoso will consider implementing Azure Arc for Servers (once it reaches General Availability).
+Azure Arc for servers allows for management of Windows and Linux servers residing in on-premises environments and hosted by 3rd party service providers in the manner similar to that applicable to Azure VMs.
+Once you connect your servers to Azure by installing the Azure Connected Machine agent on them, each server gets assigned an unique resource ID designating it as an Azure resource within an resource group you designate.
+From that point on, you can use a number of Azure Resource Manager features to manage and oversee its configuration and state.
+These features include Azure Policy guest configurations, tags, and support for resource-context access to Log Analytics logs.

 1. I'm confused about the differences between different Azure Stack portfolio offerings.
 Woud Azure Stack HCI, Azure Stack Hub, or Azure Stack Edge help us accomplish our objectives with the least amount of administrative overhead and minimized cost?

+    **Potential Answer:**

+    Azure Stack Hub is an extension of Azure that brings the agility and innovation of cloud computing to on-premises environments.
+Deployed on-premises, Azure Stack Hub can be used to provide Azure consistent services in either connected (with connectivity to Azure) or disconnected mode (with no or intermittent connectivity to Azure).
+Azure Stack Hub uses the same underlying technologies as Azure Global cloud, which includes the core components of IaaS, SaaS, and PaaS capabilities.
+These capabilities include Azure VMs running Windows or Linux, Azure Web Apps, API Apps, and Functions, Azure Key Vault, SQL and MySQL databases, Event Hub, IoT, Service Fabric, Ethereum Blockchain, Cloud Foundry, and Kubernetes Container Service, along with Azure Resource Manager and its management features.

+    Azure Stack HCI solutions is facilitates deployment and management of virtual machines in a Microsoft-validated hyperconverged infrastructure (HCI) solution hosted in an on-premises datacenter.
+Besides providing these core capabilities, Azure Stack HCI facilitates integrating its workloads with a number of Azure Global cloud services, including Azure Backup, Azure Site Recovery, Azure Monitor, and Azure Automation Update Management.

 1. The developer team acknowledged that the existing application architecture is designed for running on Windows virtual machines, but PaaS is the future they envision.
 How should they transition to this model?

     **Potential Answer:**

     The application code base can be modernized by converting the Windows Services to Azure Functions, messaging based code could use Azure Storage Queues or Service Bus, and code that reads and writes from the file system could be updated to use Azure Storage.
-Finally, application code that writes to SQL Server could be updated to use SQL Database.
+Finally, application code that writes to SQL Server could be updated to use SQL Database for data that can be transferred to Azure Global or to SQL database service in Azure Stack Hub.

 1. One of the key reasons Contoso wants to go to the cloud is to take advantage of tools and services for automated deployments and application development.
 Do any of Azure Stack portfolio offerings accommodate this approach or do we have to develop and support two distinct operational models?